JoeySan5/Joeyme5225/README.md

 - 👋 Hi, I’m @Joeyme5225
 - 👀 I’m interested in sustainability and blockchain
-- 🌱 I’m currently learning javascript & react
+- 🌱 I’m currently learning react and javascript
-- 💞️ I’m looking to collaborate at Lehigh University
+- 💞️ I’m also seeking internships
 - 📫 How to reach me: josephsanchez5225@gmail.com

 <!---